-The bill, known as the Forbidding Unlawful Representation of Roleplaying in Education or F.U.R.R.I.E.S Act, aims to regulate student behavior in Texas schools by prohibiting non-human behaviors.
-It amends the Education Code to require school districts to adopt a student code of conduct that includes specific guidelines for student conduct, including the prohibition of any non-human behavior by students, except on designated "exempt days."
-The bill defines "non-human behavior" and outlines various actions that fall under this category, such as using a litter box, displaying non-human features, and making animal noises.
-Additionally, it establishes that students must present themselves as human beings during school hours and activities.
+The bill, known as the Forbidding Unlawful Representation of Roleplaying in Education or F.U.R.R.I.E.S Act, amends the Texas Education Code to establish strict guidelines regarding student behavior in schools, specifically prohibiting non-human behaviors.
+The amendments to Section 31.007 require school districts to adopt a student code of conduct that includes provisions to prevent students from presenting themselves as anything other than human beings, except on designated "exempt days" such as Halloween or specific school dress-up days.
+The bill defines "non-human behavior" and outlines various actions that fall under this category, including using a litter box, displaying non-human features, and making animal noises.

-The bill also introduces new definitions and clarifications regarding student conduct, including the terms "exempt day" and "human being."
-It emphasizes that limiting students to human behaviors is not a violation of existing regulations.
-Furthermore, the bill allows for complaints to be filed with the attorney general if violations occur, and it establishes penalties for school districts that fail to comply with these regulations.
-Overall, the F.U.R.R.I.E.S Act seeks to create a structured environment in schools that discourages non-human representations and behaviors among students.
+Additionally, the bill introduces new definitions and clarifications regarding student conduct, emphasizing that limiting students to human behaviors is not a violation of their rights.
+It also allows for complaints to be filed with the attorney general if violations of the new regulations occur, and establishes penalties for school districts that fail to comply.
+The act is set to take effect immediately upon receiving a two-thirds vote from the legislature or on September 1, 2025, if such a vote is not achieved.

 Statutes affected: